fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 {{< / highlight >}}

 - Indexing: Once we have our feature vectors for each image, we need infrastructure ( an index) that enables us efficiently store these representation such that we can subsequently run search queries.
 As the data size becomes large, two challenges emerge.
-First a significant amount of space is needed to store vectors of size `62720` for millions of images.
-Second it becomes computationally slow exhaustively search over all images in our dataset (e.g. computing a similarity distance metric between query and all dataset images and sorting results by distance).
+First, a significant amount of space is needed to store vectors of size `62720` each, for millions of images.
+Second it becomes computationally slow to exhaustively search over all images in our dataset (i.e.. computing a similarity distance metric between the query and all dataset images and sorting results by distance).
 The first challenge can be addressed by applying transforms (e.g. dimensionality reduction, quantization) to our feature vectors.
 The second challenge can be addressed by using approximate nearest neighbour (ANN) methods [[17]](https://arxiv.org/pdf/1702.08734.pdf).
-Both of these solutions, while being practical result in some accuracy trade off.
+Both of these solutions, while being practical, result in some accuracy trade off.
 In the example below, we use the [FAISS](https://github.com/facebookresearch/faiss) library which implements both exhaustive search and ANN search, as well as supports dimensionality reduction and quantization.
 For a comparison of methods and libraries for ANN, see [this blog post](https://www.benfrederickson.com/approximate-nearest-neighbours-for-recommender-systems/).
  <!-- The  Next, a distance metric is used to compute the distance between each image vector and all other image vectors in the dataset.
 Depending on the use case and data size, this may be precomputed or computed in real time as queries arrive. -->

 {{< highlight python "linenos=table,hl_lines=8 15-17,linenostart=0" >}}